rome/tools/website/src/blog/posts/2020-08-08_introducing_rome.md

 <!-- DESCRIPTION_END -->

+Linting is an excellent low-risk way for us to mature and validate shared functionality like editor integration, configuration, parallelization, caching, parsing, and dependency analysis.
+It is not in the critical build path for development so is relatively straight forward and safe to adopt.

+We believe that Rome is one of the best linters available for JavaScript.
+With excellent errors including recommendations and suggestions, terminal interface, and the ability to automatically fix most issues, we believe it stands alone despite our large scope.

+{% include docs/cli-screenshots/check.md %}

 Since open sourcing, at the beginning of the year, we have received contributions from over [70 contributors](https://github.com/romefrontend/rome/graphs/contributors) and [600 pull requests](https://github.com/romefrontend/rome/pulls?q=is%3Apr+is%3Amerged).
 We have an established [team](/credits#team), a formal [governance model](https://github.com/romefrontend/rome/blob/main/GOVERNANCE.md), and a [code of conduct](https://github.com/romefrontend/rome/blob/main/CODE_OF_CONDUCT.md) enforcement policy.
 This ensures transparency around project decisions, moderation, and direction.

-**Development is currently focused on supporting and stabilizing linting**.
-Linting is an excellent low-risk way for us to mature and validate various parts of Rome like editor integration, configuration, parallelization, caching, parsing, and dependency analysis.
-It is not in the critical build path for development so is relatively straight forward to adopt.

-{% include docs/cli-screenshots/check.md %}

 We have significant implementations already for most components, including compiling, bundling, and testing, all using the same core abstractions and internal libraries.
 Rome is even [self-hosted](https://en.wikipedia.org/wiki/Self-hosting_(compilers)) and we use them to build and develop Rome itself!
-Once Rome's usage as a linter has stabilized, we will move onto the unreleased features to prepare and generalize them for public usage.
+Once usage as a linter has stabilized, we will move onto the unreleased features to prepare and generalize them for public usage.

 You can read more about Rome, including how to get started, in our [documentation](/).
 If you would like to get involved, check out our [contributing instructions](https://github.com/romefrontend/rome/blob/main/CONTRIBUTING.md).
+If you are interested in reading more about the history and rationale for the project, you can continue reading below.

 &mdash; [Sebastian McKenzie](https://twitter.com/sebmck)

-{% include action-links.liquid %}

 ## History